pjobson/onion_omega2p_experiments/docs/setting_up_sdcard_for_root_and_swap.md

 Take note of the `/dev/mmcblk0` or whatever yours shows.
 If you use the wrong one you can screw up your device.

+## Unmounting the SDCARD

+If your SDCARD is currently mounted, you will need to unmount it to modify the partition table.

+    umount /dev/mmcblk0

 ## Showing Free Memory and Swap

     free